By Jeremy Tiers, Director of Admissions Services

 Hope you’re hanging in there!
 If there’s something I might be able to help with, I’m here for you, so reach out and connect via email, text, or social media.

-If this article was helpful, I encourage you to forward it on to a colleague that you think might also benefit from it.
-And if this article was forwarded on to you and you enjoyed it, I’d love to have you sign up for my weekly newsletter.
+If you thought this article was helpful, I encourage you to forward it on to a colleague that you think might also benefit from it.
+And if it was forwarded on to you and it was helpful, I’d love to have you sign up for my weekly newsletter where it first appeared.
 You can do that right here at the top of this page.